Environmental Sustainability Overview

 Our company has a long history of environmental stewardship and compliance, but we realize that our strategy and efforts need to continuously improve in order for us to excel in an increasingly resource-constrained world.

-The world’s resources are limited, and over the next few decades the demand for energy, clean water and other natural resources will increase substantially due to population growth and economic development.
-Additionally, climate change is projected to significantly impact global human health and will present long-term risks to our business.
+The world’s resources are limited, and over the next few decades the demand for energy, clean water and other natural resources is likely to increase substantially due to population growth and economic development.
+Additionally, climate change is projected to significantly impact global human health and could present long-term risks to our business.